 Introduction

 Over the past decade, economists have progressively recognized that macroprudential analysis is an important tool for financial regulation and supervision.
-In the United States, the Financial Stability Oversight Council (FSOC) established by the Frank-Dodd Act is in charge of “identifying threats to the financial stability of the United States” and so needs to develop a comprehensive framework to understand and measure financial fragility.
+In the United States, the Financial Stability Oversight Council established by the Frank-Dodd Act is in charge of “identifying threats to the financial stability of the United States” and so needs to develop a comprehensive framework to understand and measure financial fragility.

 The paper aims at contributing to the development of this framework by using the analytical framework of Hyman P. Minsky.
 Several authors have already used Minsky’s analysis to develop indicators of financial fragility.
-A first set of studies analyzes the trend of several variables and check how they help to explain recessions.
+A first set of studies analyzes the trend of several variables and checks how they help to explain recessions.
 A second set of studies uses the Hedge, Speculative and Ponzi categories and aims at detecting one or more of these categories.
 In the first set of studies, authors usually find that leverage increases and liquidity decreases during periods of expansion (Minsky 1977, 1984, 1986; Sinai 1976; Niggle 1989; Wolfson 1994; Grabel 2003; Estenson 1987).
-Leverage and liquidity are measured by looking at several balance sheet ratios, like debt-to-income ratio, proportion of short-term debts, debt service-to-income ratio, the proportion of cash and other liquid assets.
+Leverage and liquidity are measured by looking at several balance sheet ratios, like debt-to-income ratio, proportion of short-term debts, debt service-to-income ratio, the proportion of cash and other liquid assets in total assets.
 In her study of the Great Depression, Isenberg (1988, 1994) finds that, instead of being recorded at the aggregate level, the fragilization of the economy occurred within the most dynamic part of the non-financial business sector.
-In his own study of the Great Depression, Minsky (1984) notes that the household and government sectors were main contributors to the risk of a debt deflation.
+In his own study of the Great Depression, Minsky (1984) notes that the household and government sectors were key contributors to the growing risk of a debt deflation.
 The second group of authors has developed a more elaborated strategy that aims at detecting the different stages of financial fragility.
 Some of them develop methods to detect all three stages (Schroeder 2009, Foley 2003).
 Other authors focus their attention on detecting a specific stage of fragility like Ponzi finance (Seccarecia 1988) or an overall index of fragility that shows overall reliance on position making (De Paula and Alves 2000).

 The paper contributes to that research program by developing an index of financial fragility for housing finance in the United States, the United Kingdom, and France.
-The paper also contributes to the measurement of macroprudential risk by complementing the existing literature that has been focused on measuring the risk and size of financial disturbances like default or liquidity problems.
-Instead, the index focuses on the risk of amplification of a disturbance by analyzing the interaction between asset prices and debt during periods of economic expansion.
-In this case financial fragility will grow given credit and liquidity risks, if underwriting procedures change in such a way that a greater emphasis is put on refinancing and asset liquidation to service debts.
+The paper also contributes to the measurement of macroprudential risk by complementing the existing literature that has been focused on measuring the risk and size of financial disturbances such as default or liquidity problems.
+The index focuses on detecting a risk of amplification of a disturbance by analyzing the interaction between asset prices and debt during long periods of economic prosperity; these periods that may record moderate recessions that do not significantly impact the state of expectations (e.g., the Great Moderation).
+During these periods, financial fragility may grow given credit and liquidity risks, as underwriting procedures change in such a way that a greater emphasis is put on refinancing and asset liquidation to service debts.
 Ponzi finance is a state of credit that is highly reliant on such a means to service debts.